imteshalkarim/JavaExplorer/README.md

-<h1>About Atom</h1>
+<h1 class="atx" id="about-atom">About Atom</h1>

-Atom is a compilation of programs meant for educative purposes for beginners in programming and academia in the language of JAVA.
+<p>Atom is a compilation of programs meant for educative purposes for beginners in programming and academia in the language of JAVA.</p>